• Vibrant Cities

 Trivandrum

-Kerala’s first city, with its knotty official name of Thiruvananthapuram (often substituted by the shorter, more manageable Trivandrum), is an exhaustive introduction to southern India's urban and cultural life.
-Trivandrum tends to be unjustly overlooked en route to the state's beachside settlements, but easily warrants a few days of its own.
+Kerala’s first city, with its knotty official name of Thiruvananthapuram (often substituted by the shorter, more manageable Trivandrum), is a rich introduction to southern India's urban and cultural life.
+Trivandrum tends to be unjustly overlooked en route to the state's beachside settlements but easily warrants a few days of its own.

 Go to guide